Continued from Forbidden Mennonite

 I explained that I was not pregnant, that I had fainted at work because I hadn’t been eating and I was fine.
 “I’m sorry that this is so hard for you mom, I am not doing anything wrong.
 The rumors that are going around are not true.
 George is not a schwein noagel, he is a good friend.”

 As I was listening to myself talking I knew that she was not hearing it the way that I meant what I said.
-I realized that it was me against fifty-two colonies and every person that lived there.
+I realized that it was me against fifty-two villages which made up an entire Mennonite colony and every person that lived there.
 That would be about six thousand and five hundred people or so, and I knew that I didn’t stand a chance.

 People loved this kind of gossip, especially when it wasn’t their family member that was being gossiped about.
 I remembered the unbelievable stories we heard about the Low German Mennonite people that lived in Canada all year and the sinful things they learned in the public schools.